paytonrules/paytonrules.github.io/software-development/_posts/2015-02-13-get-started-today.markdown

 Finally don't let people do a code review without the tests.

-### Higher Level Tests
+#### Higher Level Tests

 Sometimes higher level tests are needed so you can break up code into testable bits.
 Go ahead and write them.
 Use what ever language is simplest for you to write them in.
 Use Cucumber, use Selenium, use your test framework, use a bash script I don't care.
 You're looking for safety so you can make changes.

 The point isn't to build a huge amount of integration tests.
 It's to allow you to make changes without breaking the existing code.
-Do whatever is necessary to ensure safety - FAST.
+Do whatever is necessary to ensure safety and get feedback - FAST.

-### Sprout New Code
+#### Sprout New Code

 When you're making new changes create new code.
 Everybody always wants to make the greenfield project where everything is perfect.
 Well every time you use File->New Class you've created your own tiny greenfield project.
 Write new code and call into it.

-### Add CI
+#### Add CI

 Finally once you have a few tests add this to your build process.
 Ideally you should stop the build every time the tests fail.
 This won't happen at first, because people will make mistakes in the tests and they won't trust the build, but eventually you'll see that every time the CI fails it's because you just caught a bug before QA or your customer did.
 You'll see the number of tests going up and you'll want to make more.
 It's fun, and it encourages the good behavior.

 Everything I wrote about, except for CI, can be done now, with your next feature.
 It was probably harder to write 1200 words than it will be for you to write your next test.
 If your environment is bad now, it will only get better if you start making it better.
 Bitching never gets you anywhere.

-Eric

-_If you enjoyed this mailing feel free to share it.
-There's more blogs and updates on my book at paytonrules.com.
-Until next time!_